itsjafer/schwab-api/README.md

 * Authentication largely exists in `schwab_api/authentication.py` and is done using Playwright.
 * Trading happens in `schwab_api/schwab.py` in two functions: `trade` and `trade_v2` which use the legacy and new API respectively.
 Neither of these APIs are documented and were largely just reverse engineering through sniffing network requests in the UI.

+### Deployment

+Bumping the version number in `setup.py` will automatically trigger a deployment that must be approved by itsjafer@.